How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 On the contrary, evidence supports the thesis that sleep varies according to the position of the moon.
 For example, a study in 2013, conducted in a highly controlled sleep lab environment, showed that during a full moon people fell asleep on average five minutes longer and slept twenty minutes less than the rest of the month - even if they were not exposed to sunlight.
 Measurements of their brain activity showed that the amount of deep sleep experienced by them decreased by 30%.
 However, it should be added that the replicating study failed to confirm these findings.

 According to Vladyslav Vyazovski, a sleep researcher at Oxford University, the key problem is that none of the studies monitored a person's sleep for the entire lunar month or more months.
 "The only right way to deal with the problem is to systematically record that particular individual over a longer period of time and during different phases," he adds.
 This is exactly what Wehr has followed in his study of bipolar patients, tracking the data of their mood swings, in some cases for years.
-"Because people are so different in response to the lunar cycle, I doubt we would find anything if we averaged all the data from my research," Wehr says.
+"Because people are so different in response to the lunar cycle, I doubt we could find anything if we averaged all the data from my research," Wehr says.
 "The only way to find anything is to judge each person individually over time, at which point formulas begin to appear."
 When he did, Wehr discovered that these patients fall into two categories: some people's moods followed the 14.8 / day cycle, the moods of others 13.7 / day cycles - although some have switched between these states.

 Influence of the Moon